 An e-cigarette is not an NRT, a licensed medical nicotine replacement therapy.
-It is a consumer Harm Reduction purchase seen as a safer choice, for permanent use, that replaces an extremely dangerous delivery system with a clean nicotine delivery system.
-Just like smokeless tobacco such as Snus, or dissolvable tobacco such as Ariva, electronic cigarettes are a consumer alternative that supplies nicotine without the smoke – so they are likely to be safer than smoking by 99% or more because it is the smoke in smoking that does the harm.
+It is a consumer Harm Reduction purchase seen as a safer choice, for permanent use, that replaces a dangerous smoke-based delivery system with a clean nicotine delivery system.
+In a similar way to smokeless tobacco such as Snus, or dissolvable tobacco such as Ariva, electronic cigarettes are a consumer alternative that supplies nicotine without the smoke – so they are likely to be safer than smoking by 99% or more because it is the smoke that kills (certainly not the nicotine).

 Tobacco is not particularly harmful, as long as it isn’t smoked, and nicotine certainly isn’t – it has been described as “one of the safest drugs” (see our Quotes page for statements by doctors and professors of medicine on this and similar issues).
 Note that there is a vast amount of data – more than 150 clinical trials over nearly three decades, with tens of thousands of subjects – that shows long-term nicotine consumption without smoke to be all but harmless.

 Nicotine is not associated with cancer or heart disease and there is a great deal of data to support this.
 This is the advice given by national clinical guidance organisations such as the UK’s NICE .